superkabuki/SCTE-35_Sidecar_Files/README.md

 # Generating sidecar files.

-* You can write a sidecar file by hand or use one of these tools.
+* You can write a sidecar file by hand or you can use one of these tools.

 ## threefive
 * If you want to extract the SCTE-35 from an existing MPEGTS stream into a sidecar file